Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Discussion

-Additionally, ~\cite{Penarrubia2016} found a Local Group mass of $\sim2.64\pm0.4\times 10^{12}~\Msun$, which is significantly lower than our expectations, although this constraint combines the Timing Argument dynamics of the M31--MW system in addition to the observed kinematics of 35 Local Volume galaxies.
-They parametrize the offset of the LMC+MW barycenter from a MW-only barycenter as a function of the mass ratio between the LMC and MW, and find that the LMC likely has~$\sim25\%$ of the mass of the MW halo, resulting in a large shift in the barycenter of the LMC+MW.
+Additionally, ~\cite{Penarrubia2016} found a Local Group mass of $\sim2.64\pm0.4\times 10^{12}~\Msun$, which is significantly lower than our findings, although this constraint combines the Timing Argument dynamics of the M31--MW system in addition to the observed kinematics of 35 LV galaxies.
+They parameterize the offset of the LMC+MW barycenter from a MW-only barycenter as a function of the mass ratio between the LMC and MW, and find that the LMC likely has~$\sim25\%$ of the mass of the MW halo, resulting in a large shift in the barycenter of the LMC+MW.
 The recovered mass using only the dynamics of the LV galaxies was quite low ($\sim 2\times 10^{12}\Msun$), though including the Timing Argument dynamics of the MW--M31 system increased their recovered total mass to $\sim2.64\pm0.4\times 10^{12}~\Msun$.

-Our LG mass estimates are consistent with a number of other recent studies that estimate the mass of the LG through dynamical methods.
-For example, we find agreement with the previous Timing Argument model of~\cite{vdm2012} which found a total mass of $4.27\pm0.45\times 10^{12}\Msun$ (neglecting for cosmic bias and scatter) using the same values for the distance and velocity of M31 as in our \textit{vdMG08 Dist. + HST PM} dataset.
+Our TA$+$\vtrav\ LG mass estimates are consistent with a number of other recent studies that estimate the mass of the LG through dynamical methods.
+For example, we find agreement with the previous Timing Argument model of~\cite{vdm2012} which found a total mass of $4.27\pm0.45\times 10^{12}\Msun$ (neglecting for cosmic bias and scatter) using the same values for the distance and velocity of M31 as in our \textit{vdMG08 Dist. + HST PM} data set.

-\cite{Zhai2020} identified pairs of stellar analogs to the MW and M31, then applied a series of kinematic cuts on the separation, isolation, and velocities of the pair to determine Local Group analogs in two $N$-body cosmological simulations, Millenium-WMAP7 and MilleniumII.
-They find stellar and dynamical LG analogs on mostly radial orbits have total masses of $4.4^{+2.4}_{-1.5}\times 10^{12}\Msun$, which is consistent with our findings for each dataset.
+In two $N$-body cosmological simulations, Millenium-WMAP7 and MilleniumII, \cite{Zhai2020} identified pairs of stellar analogs to the MW and M31, then applied a series of kinematic cuts on the separation, isolation, and velocities of the pair to determine LG analogs.
+They find stellar and dynamical LG analogs on mostly radial orbits have total masses of $4.4^{+2.4}_{-1.5}\times 10^{12}\Msun$, which is consistent with our findings for each data set.
 They also find that low-ellipticity orbits (where $v_{\rm rad}\sim v_{\rm tan}$), result in a higher LG mass, M31 mass, and MW mass, reporting $6.6^{+2.7}_{-1.5}\times10^{12}\Msun$, $3.8^{+2.8}_{-1.8}\times10^{12}\Msun$, and $2.5^{+2.2}_{-1.4}\times10^{12}\Msun$, respectively.
-We find that the ellipticity of the orbit decreases dramatically with larger travel velocities, however, in contradiction to \cite{Zhai2020}, we find that this leads to a lower total LG mass.
+We find that the ellipticity of the orbit decreases dramatically with larger travel velocities; however, in contradiction to \cite{Zhai2020}, we find that this leads to a lower total LG mass.